Accounting and Valuation Methods

 The Group’s consolidated financial statements are based on acquisition and production costs (historical costs), with the exception of the items reflected at fair value, such as available-for-sale financial assets, derivatives, and plan assets within the scope of pension obligations.

-Certain financial instruments are recognized at fair value, while other assets and liabilities are usually disclosed at fair value in the notes to the financial statements.
+Financial instruments are recognized at fair value, while other assets and liabilities are disclosed at fair value in the notes to the financial statements.
 The fair value of an asset or liability is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-Calculation of the fair value of financial instruments may require making quite involved estimates, the nature of which is determined by the extent to which non-observable input parameters are taken into account.
+Calculation of the fair value of financial instruments may require making extensive estimates.
+The level of estimates is determined by the extent to which non-observable input parameters are taken into account.
 When calculating fair value, WACKER strives to include as many observable input parameters as possible and to keep the use of non-observable factors to a minimum.
 Various factors determine whether the value of an input parameter is observable or not, including the type of financial instrument in question, the existence of a market for the instrument, specific features of the transaction, liquidity and general market conditions.
 If the fair value cannot be reliably determined, the carrying amount is taken as an approximate value to determine fair value.

-In accordance with IFRS 13, financial assets and liabilities that are measured or recognized at fair value in the consolidated financial statements must be measured and classified according to the fair value hierarchy.
+In accordance with IFRS 13, financial instruments that are measured or recognized at fair value in the consolidated financial statements must be measured and classified according to the fair value hierarchy.
 This hierarchy consists of three levels, to which the input parameters are assigned in accordance with the extent to which they are observable during the corresponding measurement process.

-Sales encompass the fair value of the counterperformance or claim received for the goods and services that were sold within the scope of ordinary activities.
-These are reported without VAT and other taxes incurred in connection with sales and without discounts and price reductions.
+Sales encompass the fair value of the consideration or receivable for the goods and services that were sold within the scope of ordinary activities.
+These are reported net of VAT and other taxes incurred in connection with sales and without discounts and price reductions.
 Sales revenues are recognized when the goods and services owed have been delivered and the main opportunities and risks of ownership have passed to the purchaser.
 Sales from services are recognized once services are rendered.
 Sales are not reported if there are risks attached to the receipt of the consideration.
-Provisions are recognized for risks from returns of finished goods and merchandise, warranties and other complaints using the specific identification method.
+Provisions are recognized for risks from returns of finished goods and merchandise, warranties and other complaints using the principle of individual evaluation.
 Information on the development of sales by division and region is provided in the section on segment reporting.

 WACKER does not conduct any business that requires using the percentage-of-completion method for recognizing sales of long-term production contracts.

 Cost of goods sold shows the costs of the products, merchandise and services sold.
-In addition to directly attributable costs, such as material costs, personnel expenses and energy costs, it contains overheads including depreciation and inventory writedowns.
+In addition to directly attributable costs, such as material costs, personnel expenses and energy costs, it includes indirect costs including depreciation and inventory writedowns.
 This item also includes the cost of outward freight.

 Selling expenses include costs incurred by the sales organization and the cost of advertising, market research, and application support on customers’ premises.
 This item also includes commission expenses.